Hirska/secprog-oauth2/README.md

 - *code_verifier* **required if code_challenge was used**.
 Original code before encryption.
 - *client_secret* **required if confidential client**.
 Client secret which was added to client on creation.

+If parameters are correct.
+Access token is returned to user with specific lifetime.
+Access token can be used to fetch data from API.

 ## Structure of the program

 Program is made with Node.js, Express.js and Handlebars as template-engine.
 Source-code is located in src-folder.